christianh814/isovalent-openshift-console-plugin/README.md

 oc -n cilium create route edge  hubble --service hubble-timescape --port ui
 ```

-If your Hubble UI is already exposed via an OpenShift `Route`, you can derive the URL inline:
+Once your Hubble UI is exposed via an OpenShift `Route`, you can derive the URL inline with:

 ```bash
 helm upgrade -i isovalent-openshift-console-plugin \